dmitryikh/co_lib/README.md

 # co_lib

-co_lib s an experimental asynchronous C++20 framework that feels like std library.
+co_lib is an experimental asynchronous C++20 framework that feels like std library.

 co_lib design priorities:
 1. Reuse common patterns and abstractions
 2. Make it hard to misuse
-3. Clear compile time & runtime diagnostics
-4. Performance also matters
+3. Performance also matters

 co_lib benefits:
-1. Cancellation as a first class citizen: co::stop_token, co::stop_source, co::stop_callback.
+1. Cancellation as a first class citizen: co::stop_token, co::stop_source, almost all awaited ops can be cancelled.
 2. co::result<T> type (like in Rust) to check the result of an operation
 3. based on libuv C library: even loop, network, timers, etc..